25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 We’ve been traveling full-time since 2014 and can help you book your trip for free.

->> Click here to get started!
+>> Click here to tell us about your cruise!

-10. Your Steward Is Cleaning 20+ Cabins.
-Often Twice a Day.
+10. Your Steward Is Cleaning 20+ Cabins, often Twice a Day

-On ships with twice-daily service, a cabin steward is responsible for around 20 cabins for the morning clean and the same 20 for evening turndown.
 That’s up to 40 service runs per day, seven days a week.
 On ships that shifted to once-daily service, the cabin count moved up to around 24.

 The fact that your room looks put-together when you return from dinner is the result of someone moving very quickly through a very long list of rooms.
+Treat your steward with kindness, and say thank you when you see them!

 9. There May Be an Empty Cabin Right Next to Yours

-Costs range from nothing to a modest fee depending on what’s available and the line’s policies.
-It doesn’t always work, but it works often enough that a polite ask is worth the two minutes.
+Costs range from free to a small fee depending on what’s available and the cruise line’s policies.

 8. The Auto-Gratuity Isn’t Just Going to Your Cabin Steward

-The daily auto-gratuity that most cruise lines add to your onboard account gets pooled and distributed across multiple crew categories, not only the person cleaning your cabin.
-Celebrity Cruises’ published breakdown shows housekeeping receiving around 29% of the standard stateroom gratuity amount.
+The daily auto-gratuity that most cruise lines add to your onboard account gets pooled and distributed across multiple crew categories, so it’s not only the person cleaning your cabin.

 6. Crew Quarters Are a Different World Entirely

-The crew experience, including where cabin stewards sleep, is below, often well below the waterline, in a section of the ship most passengers will never see.
+The crew experience, including where cabin stewards sleep, is below, often well below the waterline, in a section of the ship most passengers never see.

 5. The TV Remote Is One of the Least-Cleaned Things in Your Cabin